mhardcastle/ddf-pipeline/docs/manual.md

 Scientific users of ddf-pipeline are requested to cite the relevant papers and refer to the ddf-pipeline github.

+## getting support

+Support for ddf-pipeline and the code that backs it up is provided on a best-efforts basis &mdash; it is not supported by ASTRON and all of the programmers have other work to do. ddf-pipeline is not recommended for people who don't have considerable experience with Python and LOFAR already.

+Please request support by raising an issue on the github, **not** by direct e-mail to the programmers.

 ## hardware prerequisites

 For reduction of LOFAR data you will need a Linux machine with at